 By 2021, it is estimated that 7GB of data will be used per person per month on the planet.
 However, considering that currently half of the planet’s population have no access to mobiles, the reality for those who actually do use mobile devices is expected to be higher.
 The consensus is that by 2022, average mobile data consumption will be around 20GB per month.

 As a rough rule, corporate mobile data usage is normally about a third of consumer usage, meaning that by 2022, a corporate user will be using approximately 7GB of data a month.
 That’s a very significant increase on the 500MB to 1GB usage that we currently see on corporate mobile estates.
 However, with materially faster networks, ubiquitous social media, the rapidly growing use of streaming services and of course the migration to cloud services, it’s not so difficult to see how this increase will happen.

-Tackling The Impact Of Increasing Data
+Tackling The Impact Of 5G ON Increasing Data